 Throughout history, women have played a mighty and important role in God’s greater plan.
 Explore the stories of women who embraced their circumstances, strived to live by their convictions, and held fast to the love and power in Jesus.
 Be inspired by their stories and learn a few things to apply to your own life’s journey of faith.

 - Suzanna Wesley- a mother and influencer- character traits: devoted, faithful and wise

 - Harriet Tubman- a freedom fighter- theme: freedom, free in Christ

 - Elizabeth of Hungry- a princess- character traits- generosity

-- Gladys Alyward- a devoted housemaid- character traits: persistence and perserverance
+- Gladys Alyward- a devoted housemaid- character traits: persistence and perseverance

 A talk tackling the question- “Am I enough?”
-This talk addresses comparisons, setting realistic expectations, the importance of community weaved together with Biblical truths and challenging chargers.
+This talk addresses comparisons, setting realistic expectations, the importance of community weaved together with Biblical truths and challenges.

 LIGHT and DARKNESS- Hope in Difficult Times (anxiety, depression, postpartum depression)